moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 	3. Retrieving account info

-Xamarin.Auth with Embedded Browser API does a lot under the hood for users, but with the Native UI step 3.1 Deep Linking must be manually implemented by the user.
+Xamarin.Auth with Embedded Browser API does a lot under the hood for users, but with the Native UI step 3.1 Deep Linking (App linking) must be manually implemented by the user.

-1. Android's Activity with IntentFilter OnCreated.
+## Xamarin.Auth usage

-	[TODO add url]
+Xamarin.Auth covers 2 Xamarin technologies - traditional/standard (Xamarin.Android,

-2.	iOS' AppDelegate.OpenUrl method
+Xamarin.iOS) and Xamarin.Forms.
+The library implements nuget "bait and switch" technology.

-	[TODO add url]
+### Usage Xamarin Traditional (Standard)

-User will need to expose Authenticator object via public field or property.
+Design of the library is aimed to reduce platform differences, but this is not possible in all cases (most methods in Android API need Context as a parameter), so user must be familiar with platform concepts and details.

-### 1. Initialization
+#### 1. Initialization

-#### 1.1 Creating and configuring an Authenticator
+##### 1.1 Creating and configuring an Authenticator

 The server side setup of the OAuth provider defines OAuth flow used which again defines which Authenticator constructor will be used.